 “It is difficult to say what, if any, effect this might have in humans, even if it would successfully promote clearance of [plaque],” he said.

 For Schubert, the lack of treatment for Alzheimer’s disease can be attributed to two things: the disease causes very complex damage to the brain and research is too narrowly focused.
 He sought to take a broader approach to Alzheimer’s research about 10 years ago, with a drug candidate he derived from curcumin, the main ingredient of turmeric.
 After extensive research, Schubert and his team found that their drug, J147, worked through the body’s endocannabinoid system, which told them that the drug had a cannabinoid-like effect.

-This was motivation enough to begin investigating THC as a possible preventative treatment for Alzheimer’s.
-Schubert and his team found that THC prevents the accumulation of plaque and the death of nerve cells and stopped brain inflammation.
+This was motivation enough to begin investigating cannabinoids as a possible preventative treatment for Alzheimer’s.
+Schubert and his team found that certain cannabinoids prevent the accumulation of plaque and the death of nerve cells and stopped brain inflammation.

 Federal Laws Regarding Cannainoids Are Impeding In-Depth Research.

 While Schubert would like to continue investigating cannabinoids, government regulations on cannabis research make doing so nearly impossible.

 “It’s much harder than it should be to do research on medical marijuana and the cannabinoids it contains,” said Dr. David Casarett, a researcher at Duke University.
 Casarett believes that the best thing the government could due to improve research for cannabinoids is to reclassify the plan as a Schedule II or III drug.

 Trusted By Patients Around the Country.

 We are a reliable and trusted source of Medicinal Cannabis for patients across the country who suffer from illness, pain, mood disorders and more.
 Find out for yourself why so many patients have placed their trust in Medicine Man Global for their medicinal needs.